- Community testing

 Previous support schemes

 The Christmas Support Payment for wet-led pubs supported pubs that predominantly serve alcohol rather than provide food and had been severely impacted over the festive season due to temporary local restrictions.

 Eligible businesses were entitled to a one-off cash grant of £1,000 from their local council in areas under Tier 2 or Tier 3 local restrictions.

 - derive less than 50% of your sales from food (before coronavirus)

 - are in an area subject to Tier 2 or Tier 3 local restrictions since 2 December 2020

 You can find full details of the eligibility criteria in our Christmas Support Payment for wet-led pubs policy (pdf)

-We are sending emails to all publicans in Harlow inviting applications, which must be sent by email to email@example.com
+We sent emails to all publicans in Harlow inviting applications from December 2020.

 The Discretionary Business Grant Scheme aims to support small and micro businesses that are struggling due to the coronavirus shutdown, but are unable to access other government grant funding.
 The scheme follows guidance from government.

 The funding will be used to support small and micro businesses such as: